Renegade2345/Realtime-Location-Tracker/README.md

-This is a Backend Project.
+This is a Backend Project with
-Tech stack: Node js, Npm, Socketio, Leaflet JS, CSS, Html and Geolocation API This project is inspired by location tracking feature in various apps like Uber, Zomato etc.
+Tech stack: Node js, Npm, Socketio, Leaflet JS, CSS, Html and Geolocation API and is inspired by location tracking feature in various apps like Uber, Zomato etc.